 Bleeding scans are useful mainly for colonic bleeding in patients with significant hemorrhage and an unprepared bowel, in whom endoscopic visualization is difficult.

 Gastric emptying can be measured by having the patient ingest a radiolabeled meal (solid or liquid) and observing its passage out of the stomach with a gamma camera.
 Because this test cannot differentiate physical obstruction from gastroparesis, further diagnostic studies typically are done if emptying is delayed.
-The test also is useful in monitoring response to promotility drugs (eg, metoclopramide, erythromycin).
+The test also is useful in monitoring response to promotility medications (eg, metoclopramide, erythromycin).
 The results of this test can be affected by use of opioids or other medications that alter gastrointestinal motility.

-A Meckel scan identifies ectopic gastric mucosa (as in a Meckel diverticulum Meckel Diverticulum Meckel diverticulum is a true diverticulum and is the most common congenital anomaly of the gastrointestinal tract, occurring in about 2% of people.
+A Meckel scan is used to identify ectopic gastric mucosa (as in a Meckel diverticulum Meckel Diverticulum Meckel diverticulum is a true diverticulum and is the most common congenital anomaly of the gastrointestinal tract, occurring in about 2% of people.
 It is caused by incomplete obliteration of... read more ) by using an injection of 99mTc pertechnetate, which is taken up by mucus-secreting cells of the gastric mucosa.
 Focal uptake outside of the stomach and in the small bowel indicates a Meckel diverticulum.

 Drugs Mentioned In This Article